microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 ```

-1. Navigate to the resource group where you have created resources in the Azure Portal.
+1. Navigate to the resource group which was configured in the **Create required Azure resources** exercise.
 Click **PartsUnlimited-API-XXXXXXX.azurewebsites.net** and click the Copy icon under the URL section to copy the whole URL.
-Copy and replace **YourAPIAppServiceUrl** in url variable with API app service name.
+Copy and replace the value of **YourAPIAppServiceUrl** in url variable with API app service name.

 1. In Visual Studio, open **StoreController.cs** from the path **PartsUnlimitedWebsite > Controllers > StoreController.cs**.